Skip to main content

 print(f"Retrieved context:\n{retrieved_context}\n")

-initial_response = rag_generate_response(rag_prompt)
+initial_response = rag_generate_response(messages)

 if verbosity >= 1: